-Title of Each Class of Securities to be Registered (1) Amount to Be Registered Proposed maximum offering price per share(3) Proposed Maximum Aggregate Offering Price(3) Amount of registration fee Ordinary shares, par value US\$0.0001 per share(2) 8,740,000 US\$ 6.00 US\$52,440,000 US\$5,721.20 Underwriters' compensation warrants(4) Ordinary shares underlying underwriters' warrants 437,000 US\$ 7.50 US\$3,277,500 US\$357.58 Total 9,177,000 US\$55.717.500 US\$6.078.78
+Title of Each Class of Securities to be Registered (1) Amount to Be Registered Proposed maximum offering price per share(3) Proposed Maximum Aggregate Offering Price(3) Amount of registration fee Ordinary shares, par value US\$0.0001 per share(2) 8,740,000 US\$ 6.00 US\$52,440,000 US\$5,721.20 Underwriters' compensation warrants(4) Ordinary shares underlying underwriters' warrants 437,000 US\$ 7.50 US\$3,277,500 US\$357.58 Total 9 177 000 LIS\$55.717.500 US\$6.078.78

-- American depositary shares issuable upon deposit of the ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333-254412).
-Each American depositary share represents two ordinary shares. - Includes (a) ordinary shares represented by ADSs that may be purchased by the underwriters pursuant to its over-allotment option and (b) all ordinary shares represented by ADSs initially offered and sold outside the United States may be resold from time to time in the United States either as part of the distribution or within 40 days after the later of the effective date of this registration statement and the date the securities are first bona fide offered to the public.
+- American depositary shares issuable upon deposit of the ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333represents two ordinary shares. - Includes (a) ordinary shares represented by ADSs that may be purchased by the underwriters pursuant to its over-allotment option and (b) all ordinary shares represented by ADSs initially offered and sold outside the United States may be resold from time to time in the United States either as part of the distribution or within 40 days after the later of the effective date of this registration statement and the date the securities are first bona fide offered to the public.

-Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended, including the offering price attributable to additional 570,000 American - (3) - Estimated solery for the purpose of compounding the amount of the registration fee purpose of controlling the amount of the registration fee purpose of controlling the amount of the registration fee purpose of controlling the amount of the registration fee purpose of the controlling the depositary shares, that the underwriters have the option to purchase to cover over-allotments, if any.
+Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended, including the offering price attributable to additional 570,000 American - (3) - Estimated solety for the purpose of compounding the amount of the registration fee pursuant to Kine 43/(4) indice the Sectimes Act of 1953, as an entired, including the othering price attinuitiation to determine the depositary shares, that the underwriters have the option to purchase to cover over-allotments, if any.

-We have agreed to issue upon the closing of this Offering, compensation warrants to Network 1 Financial Securities Inc. ("Network 1"), as the representative of several underwriters, entitling it to purchase up to 5% of the aggregate ADSs being sold in this Offering.
-The exercise price of the compensation warrants is equal to 125% of the offering price of the ADSs offered hereby.
-The compensation warrants are exercisable commencing 12 months after the closing date of the offering and will terminate three years after the date of effectiveness.
-An underwriting discount or spread equal to 7% of the aggregate offering price will also be provided to the underwriters.
+We have agreed to issue upon the closing of this Offering, compensation warrants to Network 1 Financial Securities Inc. ("Network 1"), as the representative of several underwriters, entitling it to purchase up to 5% of the aggregate ADSs offered hereby.
+The compensation warrants are exerciseable commencing 12 months after the closing date of the offering and will terminate three years after the date of effectiveness.
+An underwriting discount or spread equal to % of the aggregate offering price will also be provided to the underwriters.
 The Registration Statement of which this prospectus is a part also covers the ADSs issuable upon the exercise thereof.
 For additional information regarding our arrangement with the underwriters, please see "Underwriting" beginning on page 183.